fousseyni-berthe/threat-hunting-scenarios/Operation-Silent-Corridor.md

 ---

-# Flag 33 – Cleanup Propagation
+# Flag 33 – Clearing Method Analysis

-## Investigation
+## Hunt lead

-The attacker leveraged `WS-ENG04` to remotely execute log clearing activity against:
+"They cleared logs on every host.
+But not all the same way.

-* SRV-DC01
+Which host had logs cleared from the console, and which had them cleared remotely?"

-* SRV-FILES02
+Format: DIRECT_HOST/REMOTE_HOSTS (remotes alphabetical, comma-separated)

 ## Query Used